scrutinizer-ci/refactoring-docs/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/.

-If you like to use the work, it is greatly appreciated if you place a visible link on each sub-page which uses material of this documentation, and link back to to scrutinizer-ci.com - thanks :)
+If you like to use the work, it is greatly appreciated if you place a visible link on each sub-page which uses material of this documentation, and link back to scrutinizer-ci.com - thanks :)